dafer45/TBTK/doc/Tutorials.md

 One of the main issues when writing code in a language such as C++ is the need to manage both source files and dependencies in terms of other libraries.
 In addition to the main source code, a full project therefore requires one or several supporting files and folders.
 TBTK therefore comes with an executable called TBTKCreateApplication that helps setup the relevant support structure, and which in combination with CMake allows the developer to focus on developing the actual application.
-Before creating a project, it is recommended to have a folder called for example *TBTKApplications* in which different applications are created.
+Before creating a project, it is recommended to have a folder called for example *TBTKApplications* inside which applications are created.
 This can be created on the command line using
 ```bash
 	mkdir TBTKApplications
 ```
-Then, to enter this folder and create a new application, simply type
+Then, to enter this folder and create a new application, type
 ```bash
 	cd TBTKApplications
 	TBTKCreateApplication ApplicationName